Fredins/OOPP-Group77-1/README.md

 There are currently no binaries available.

 ## Usage
-Currently the only support email domain is gmail.
+Currently the only supported email domain is gmail.
 To use your gmail account you need to allow [less secure apps](https://myaccount.google.com/lesssecureapps?pli=1&rapt=AEjHL4Opn2VvV4M2FVc8GL4t5w2MV0dbOlMLrMpvHxL4yBg2BE5bOlubol8AT-zBCMExfS5rNOcaS4ehlx93WNOve30nCRPeNw), because Oauth is not implemented yet.

 ## Package Structure